 Mae Hong Son

-Located in the very northwest corner of Thailand near the border of Burma (Myanmar), Mae Hong Son is a fairly quiet town mostly still off the tourist radar.
+Located in the very northwest corner of Thailand near the border of Myanmar (Burma), Mae Hong Son is a fairly quiet town mostly still off the tourist radar.

-As Pai — located south of Mae Hong Son on Route 1095 — grows larger, Mae Hong Son becomes more of a popular alternative for travelers who want to escape the crowds.
+As Pai — located south of Mae Hong Son on Route 1095 — grows more and more popular, Mae Hong Son becomes even more of an appealing alternative for travelers who want to step off the Banana Pancake Trail and see some "authentic" parts of Thailand.

-The residents in Mae Hong Son are genuine and happy to show you around their green province.
+The residents of Mae Hong Son are genuinely happy to show you around their green province.
+If you're comfortable, motorbiking is the best way to explore the area.

 Some Reasons to Visit Mae Hong Son: